1991-glitch/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the content of /etc/passwd file
+display the contents of 2 files